khanhlinh-jnf/Hashiwokakero/README.md

 ### Steps:
 1. Enter the number of test cases you want to run.
-2. Provide the required input.
+2. Enter the algorithm you want to use for solving
 3. The output will be generated and saved in the `output` folder.

 ---